 Students may also apply for a non-federal private/alternative student loan offered from a bank or lending institution.

 Time Limitation on Direct Subsidized Loan Eligibility for First-Time Borrowers on or after July 1, 2013

-If you are a first-time borrower on or after July 1, 2013, please familiarize yourself with the new federal regulations regarding a limit on the maximum period of time (measured in academic years) that you can receive Direct Subsidized Loans.
+If you are a first-time borrower on or after July 1, 2013, please familiarize yourself with the federal regulations regarding a limit on the maximum period of time (measured in academic years) you can receive Direct Subsidized Loans.
 In general, you may not receive Direct Subsidized Loans for more than 150% of the published length of your program of study.
 For more information, please review the U.S. Department of Education’s Federal Student Aid announcement concerning this time limitation.